 The basic idea of decentralization is the same for all types of decentralization in blockchain, i.e., the absence of a central entity and the transfer of authority and decision-making to a distributed network of computers.

 By making the decision-making process decentralized, meaning the network participants collectively take decisions via a consensus mechanism, blockchains reduce the amount of trust needed between members.
-This trustless environment so created not only eliminates the need for a central authority but also disallows the need for an intermediary.
+This trustless environment so created eliminates the need for a central authority or middlemen.
 Transactions happen on a blockchain in a peer-to-peer fashion, i.e., directly between two parties/nodes.
-In this way, no individual or group of nodes can undermine the security of the network or abuse their power which may impact the network’s functionality.
+In this way, it is highly unlikely that an individual or group of nodes can undermine the security of the network or abuse their power impacting the network’s integrity.

 1. Business Decentralization